arquillos/IL2campaingvalidator/Readme.md

 The report is in the "output" folder (by default)

+NEW: In the report folder a file with name `add_to_static.ini` is created with the missing static objects definitions.
+This can be added to the end of your `static.ini` file to help fixing the issues with your IL-2 installation.
+- You will need to add the missing objects into the `3do/Buildings/` directory
+Note: This feature will use the "static.ini" file included in the `base` directory.
+The BAT 4.3 version file is provided.
+Replace with any other file you may need.

 Important!
 When the script finished the execution you may get printed issues like these ones: